Iruttu Kadai

-Iruttu Kadai is an Indian sweets and snacks shop located in Tirunelveli, Tamil Nadu.
+Iruttu Kadai (transl.
+Dark shop) is an Indian sweets and snacks shop located in Tirunelveli, Tamil Nadu.
 It is known for "Iruttu Kadai Halwa", a type of Indian sweet halwa made of wheat, sugar and ghee.
 The store has become a landmark for the city of Tirunelveli over the decades.

 History

 The halwa shop was established in 1900 and has remained unexpanded ever since.
 Nevertheless, the store has become a landmark for the city of Tirunelveli.

+Popular media

+Arvind Swamy in the Tamil movie Singapore Saloon talks about the story of Iruttu Kadai shop to RJ Balaji and its history.